lalaina0904/Lalaina0904/README.md

 <p>I'm a passionate frontend developer and web designer from Madagascar :madagascar:.</p>

--   🌱 I’m currently learning **Backend Development && Graphic Design**
+-   🌱 I’m currently in internship to learn how to manage and lead projects

 -   💬 Ask me about **Frontend Development**